mrkkrp/modern-uri/README.md

 Let's see first about the `uri` and `network-uri` packages (they are quite similar):

-* It uses `String` instead of `Text` or `ByteString`, it is thus inefficient.
+* They use `String` instead of `Text` or `ByteString`, this is inefficient.
 * The types are not very precise.
 Query string is represented as `Maybe String` for example.
-* Uses Parsec under the hood, however does not allow us to use its URI parser in a bigger Parsec parser.
+* The packages use Parsec under the hood, however they do not allow us to use its URI parser in a bigger Parsec parser.

 Now what about `uri-bytestring`?